deskflow/homebrew-tap/README.md

 # Deskflow Homebrew Tap
-A [Homebrew](https://brew.sh/) tap for deskflow
+A 🍺[Homebrew](https://brew.sh/) tap for deskflow.

-In order to install deskflow you must enable this repo
+In order to install deskflow you must enable this tap

 ```
 brew tap deskflow/homebrew-tap